 An exception to the general travel ban to Cuba had been granted under what is known as the “people-to-people” category, which allowed various religious and educational groups to travel to Cuba.
 Like all good policy, this category not only had the moral benefit of enabling charitable work to go forward, but it also fostered the development of democratic ideals.

-Church groups now face the morally precarious choice between illegally gaining access through countries that allow travel to Cuba or ignoring the plight of the Cuban people whose average income is around fifty cents per day.
+Church groups now face the morally precarious choice between illegally gaining access through countries that allow travel to Cuba or ignoring the plight of the Cuban people whose average income is around 50 cents a day.
 Neither option is morally acceptable, although one is more morally defensible.

 The travel and trade bans with Cuba are, as Acton Institute president Rev. Robert Sirico has argued, questionable from economic, political, and moral perspectives.
 But rather than slowly rescinding them, the Treasury Department’s Office of Foreign Assets Control is narrowing them.
 Most troubling of all, perhaps, is that these regulations will automatically go into effect without consideration from Congress.